Ridesharing Driver

 On the home screen of the Uber app, tap the clock icon in the “Where to?” search bar.
 Then, select a time for your reservation from the dropdown menu and input your pickup & drop-off locations.

-Next, the app will ask you to select a ride type and confirm your reservation.
-Finally, you’ll see a confirmation screen, and the ride will appear in your profile’s upcoming trips.
+After you select a date and time, select a ride type and confirm your reservation.
+Finally, you’ll see a confirmation screen and the ride will appear in your upcoming trips.

 steps to schedule an uber: tap clock icon, select time, get confirmation